 Beyond electrification, technology can offer a host of additional tools for improving the cycling experience, whether on an e-bike or a standard one.

-In many cities, average car speeds are getting slower and slower, and car trips are getting correspondingly longer and longer.
+In many cities, average car speeds are getting slower and slower and car trips are getting correspondingly longer and longer.
 This trend may make bikes, particularly e-bikes, the fastest way to get around in some areas.
-One 2017 analysis pegged average car speed within a mile of the center of London at 5.13 miles per hour, 19 percent slower than 2016’s 6.25 miles per hour.54 At that, London is still faster than Manhattan, where cars average 4.7 miles per hour in midtown.55 In Moscow, a study found that drivers spent an average of 210 hours in 2018 in traffic queues.56 Meanwhile, in Copenhagen—where 62 percent of residents bike to work, school, or university57—49 percent of one survey’s respondents said that their primary reason for bicycling was because it was faster,58 a greater proportion than cited health benefits, cost savings, or the environment.
+One 2017 analysis pegged average car speed within a mile of the centre of London at 5.13 miles per hour, 19 per cent slower than 2016’s 6.25 miles per hour.54 At that, London is still faster than Manhattan, where cars average 4.7 miles per hour in midtown.55 In Moscow, a study found that drivers spent an average of 210 hours in 2018 in traffic queues.56 Meanwhile, in Copenhagen—where 62 per cent of residents bike to work, school, or university57—49 per cent of one survey’s respondents said that their primary reason for bicycling was because it was faster,58 a greater proportion than cited health benefits, cost savings, or the environment.